GoogleChrome/developer.chrome.com/site/en/blog/debugging-speculation-rules/index.md

   Prefetch speculation rules only prefetch the document, and not the subresources.
 This uses fewer resources than a full prerender of a potential next navigation, but also means the subresources need to be fetched and rendered upon navigation.
 {% endAside %}

-Speculation rules are used for navigation prefetches and have some advantages over the older `<link rel="prefetch" href="next.html" as="document">` syntax such as a more expressive API and the results being stored in memory cache rather than the HTTP disk cache.
+Speculation rules are used for navigation prefetches and have some advantages over the older `<link rel="prefetch" href="next.html" as="document">` syntax, such as a more expressive API and the results being stored in memory cache rather than the HTTP disk cache.

 ### Debugging `prefetch` speculation rules